Camden and Amboy Railroad and Transportation Company: History

 The state of New Jersey chartered both the Camden and Amboy and the Delaware and Raritan Canal Company on February 4, 1830, to develop connections between New York City and Philadelphia.
 The two companies, though remaining independent, agreed to cooperate and became known as the "Joint Companies."
-The Camden and Amboy's charter gave it a monopoly for rail transportation across the entire state, which one historian called "a very foolosh action" by the legislature.
+The Camden and Amboy's charter gave it a monopoly for rail transportation across the entire state, which one historian called "a very foolish action" by the legislature.

 The line was built with a gauge of four feet ten inches between the rails.
 (Eventually, standard gauge would be set at four feet eight and one-half inches.)
 The C&A was the first railroad to use wooden railroad ties and T-section rails.
-The road's first president, John L. Stevens, is credited as being the first to develop the use of T-rails in the United States, but such rails were already in use in Great Britain at the time.
+The road's first president, Robert L. Stevens, is credited as being the first to develop the use of T-rails in the United States, but such rails were already in use in Great Britain at the time.
 In fact, T-rails used by the C&A were imported from Britain.

 C&A service between Trenton and New Brunswick began in 1832, and the company completed a line between Bordentown, on the Delaware River, and South Amboy, in December of that year.

 In 1833, a train traveling from South Amboy broke an axle in Hightstown and derailed.
 Irish actor Tyrone Power was the only one of the 24 passengers not seriously hurt, suffering only minor injuries; he helped a surgeon treat the injured passengers.
 He said of the accident that it was "the most dreadful catastrophe that ever my eyes beheld".
 The injured passengers included former president and current congressman John Quincy Adams and entrepreneur Cornelius Vanderbilt, who broke a leg.
 Vanderbilt swore he would never ride on a train again, an oath he was unable to keep after he began buying up railroads some decades later.

 The C&A purchased the British-built steam locomotive later called John Bull from Robert Stephenson and Company, named it Stevens, after the line's president and gave it the number 1.
 The line used the engine heavily from 1833 until 1866, when it was removed from active service and placed in storage, later to be refurbished and used for ceremonial purposes by the Pennsylvania Railroad when that line took over the Camden & Amboy's assets.